bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+### 2024-06-29 Misbelief
+Dan Ariely

+Enjoyed this book more than I thought.
+It looks at how people can believe things which are so irrational and how they dont try to falsify what they believe.
+It was a little bit depressing because it recognizes the realities of stress, our social nature and our vulnerabilities.

 ### 2024-04-15 The book of Why.
 The new science of cause and effect
 Judea Pearl

-I am quite pleasantly suprised by this book as it appears to provide additional logical tools in partcular path diagrams as a way to investigate data.
+I am quite pleasantly surprised by this book as it appears to provide additional logical tools in partcular path diagrams as a way to investigate data.
+I put together an application to draw path diagrams and investigate the ideas in this book.

 ### The believing brain
 Michael Shermer